dwaned/max-profit-calculator/TESTING_LEVELS.md

 - **Property-based Tests**: Implemented in `PropertyBasedStockTests.java` using the jqwik library.
 These tests generate random inputs to verify properties of the `Stock` class.
 - **Example-based Tests**: Implemented in `ExampleBasedTests.java` and `CalculatorControllerTest.java` using JUnit.
 These tests use specific input values and check expected outputs.
+- **API HTTP Status Tests**: Implemented in `CalculatorControllerHttpStatusTest.java` using MockMvc and JUnit.
+These tests verify correct HTTP status codes (e.g., 200, 400, 405, 415) for the `/api/calculate` endpoint.
 - **Mutation Tests**: Configured via PIT (pitest) in `pom.xml`.
 Mutation testing checks the effectiveness of the test suite by introducing code mutations and verifying that tests fail as expected.

 ## 3. Integration Tests